lufussel/DevDayDemo/README.md

-# DevDayDemo
+# DevDay - GitHub Copilot Agents Demo

-A repo to host a demonstration of GitHub Copilot capabilities at DevDay.
+This is a super simple web app used to demonstrate GitHub Copilot and Copilot Agents.